mm696626/GameCubeMarioPartyAudioEditor/README.md

 # GameCubeMarioPartyAudioEditor

 ### GameCube Mario Party Audio Editor
-* A tool allows you to edit the music/sounds in Mario Parties 4-7
+* A tool allows you to edit the music/sounds in Mario Parties 4-7 (and other games with the format such as DDR Mario Mix and Adventure Island (GC) as a bonus)
 * Music supported is very limited for Mario Party 4 due to it being sequenced and the streamed music in that game are jingles

 ### Music Notes